kimjarvis/reemote/docs/source/gettingstarted.rst

     if __name__ == "__main__":
         asyncio.run(main())

-It on the Alpine host.
-To run it, spin up a VM modify the IP address and youruser and yourpassword.
+To run it, spin up an Alpine VM, then modify the IP address, youruser and yourpassword.
 You should see:

 .. code-block:: bash